rsilvabenevides/eqcos.org/_pages/openings.md

 <p style="text-align: justify;margin-top: 25px;">In this project, the student will learn and develop a diverse set of skills, including:</p>

-* Understand the quantization of electrical circuits and the fundamentals of circuit quantum electrodynamics (cQED).
+* Learning the quantization of electrical circuits and the fundamentals of circuit quantum electrodynamics (cQED).
-* Study the electromechanical Hamiltonian, with numerical simulations of our system.
+* Analyzing the electromechanical Hamiltonian, with numerical simulations of our system.
-* Design and numerically simulate the superconducting devices to be fabricated.
+* Designing and numerically simulating the superconducting devices to be fabricated.
-* Develop the microfabrication of superconducting circuits using Josephson junctions.
+* Developing microfabrication techniques for superconducting circuits using Josephson junctions.
-* Help in the construction of a cryogenic environment compatible with cQED experiments.
+* Assisting in the construction of a cryogenic environment compatible with cQED experiments.
-* Coherent microwave photon-phonon conversion in electromechanical devices.
+* Performing experiments on coherent microwave photon-phonon conversion in electromechanical devices.

-<u>Desired previous experience:</u> While not mandatory, the sucessful candidate is expected to have some previous experimental experience, with a master or bachelor thesis in experimental physics.
-Basic knowledge of microfabrication processes and Python coding    is also a big plus.
+<u>Desired previous experience:</u> While not mandatory, the ideal candidate is expected to have some prior experimental experience, such as a Master’s or Bachelor’s thesis in experimental physics.
+Basic knowledge of microfabrication processes and Python programming is also a significant advantage.

-## Master positions
+## Master Positions

-### Optomechanics with surface acoustic waves
+### Optomechanics with Surface Acoustic Waves
 #### Funding: FAPESP
-<p style="text-align: justify;">The student involved in this proposal will work toward building an optomechanical device that
-can be operated at the quantum regime.
-They will also help to build the laboratory infrastructure, with a focus on the optical setups.
-The final goal is to perform optomechanical experiments that form the basis of the transduction process.</p>
+<p style="text-align: justify;">The student will contribute to developing an optomechanical device designed to operate in the quantum regime.
+They will also assist in building the laboratory infrastructure, focusing on the optical setups.
+The primary objective is to conduct optomechanical experiments that serve as the foundation for the transduction process.</p>

 <figure  style="text-align: center; margin: 0 auto;">
   <img src="images/research/Optomec.png" alt="Image description" width="500"/>